wshackle/aprs-framework/README.md

  on what options were saved the last time the application was run the  application may need to connect to an external database server, vision system or robot.
 Messages here can help determine if those systems could be connected to as expected.

+Code for this should be in following subdirectory:

+    aprs-framework/src/main/java/aprs/framework/logdisplay/

 Database Setup View
 -------------------